mb-dir/benchmarking-vue-react/README.md

 ## How to Use

+### Prerequiarments

+- Node.js(LTS)
+- PHP 8.2 or higher
+- Composer(LTS)
+- MySQL

-Each project (`vue-forum` and `react-forum` :hourglass_flowing_sand:) contains its own set of instructions for setup and running the application.
+Each project ([`vue-forum`](https://github.com/mb-dir/benchmarking-vue-react/tree/master/vue-forum) and [`react-forum`](https://github.com/mb-dir/benchmarking-vue-react/tree/master/react-forum)) contains its own set of instructions for setup and running the application.
 Please refer to the README files within each folder for detailed instructions.

 ## License